Technigo/project-pizza/README.md

 - Age Confirmation: Confirming whether the food is for an adult or a child.

--Order Confirmation: Asking the user to confirm their order or decline.
+- Order Confirmation: Asking the user to confirm their order or decline.

 ## The problem